fardeen-ahmed/Bug-bounty-Writeups/README.md

 <a href="https://medium.com/@haroonhameed_76621/achieving-remote-code-execution-via-unrestricted-file-upload-6050f360c218">-Achieving Remote Code Execution via Unrestricted File Upload</a>

+<a href="https://portswigger.net/daily-swig/node-js-was-vulnerable-to-a-novel-http-request-smuggling-technique">-Node.js was vulnerable to a novel HTTP request smuggling technique</a>

 <a href="https://positive.security/blog/dompdf-rce">-From XSS to RCE (dompdf 0day)</a>

+<A href="http://ysamm.com/?p=621">-Access private information about SparkAR effect owners who has a publicly viewable portfolio ($1500)</a>

+<a href="https://mrkrhy-xyz.medium.com/tagged-user-could-delete-facebook-story-d7f9cdde92aa">-Tagged User Could Delete Facebook Story</a>

 <a href="https://hackerone.com/reports/1439593">-Arbitrary file read via the bulk imports UploadsPipeline </a>